 “Spring Clean-Up” includes the spring landscape maintenance tasks that are vital for a healthy and attractive landscape, especially for Xeriscape.
 This article is intended to give a simple, easy to follow guide covering the most important spring landscape maintenance tasks.

-If you read my Fall landscape maintenance tips, you know that I am not a proponent of keeping the landscape perfectly tidy over the winter.
+If you read our Fall landscape maintenance tips, you know that we are not a proponents of keeping the landscape perfectly tidy over the winter.
+Keeping a less tidy landscape over the winter is good for the health of the plants, and good for small wildlife like insects and birds.
 Now that spring is here, among other things you will need to clean your beds of those leftover leaves, and cut back your perennials and grasses.